Bruce Kovner

-Bruce Stanley Kovner (born February 25 1945) is an American billionaire hedge fund manager and philanthropist.
+Bruce Stanley Kovner (born February 1945) is an American billionaire hedge fund manager and philanthropist.
 He is chairman of CAM Capital, which he established in January 2012 to manage his investment, trading and business activities.
 From 1983 through 2011, Kovner was founder and chairman of Caxton Associates, a diversified trading company.
 As of April 2024, his net worth was estimated at US$7.7 billion.

-Kovner is chairman of the Juilliard School and vice chairman of Lincoln Center for the Performing Arts.
-He is on the boards of the Metropolitan Opera, and American Enterprise Institute.
+Kovner is chairman of the Juilliard School and was vice chairman of Lincoln Center for the Performing Arts.
+He is on the boards of the Metropolitan Opera, Lincoln Center, and American Enterprise Institute.

-Early life and education
+Early life

-Bruce Stanley Kovner was born in New York City's Brooklyn borough to Jewish parents Isidore Kovner, an engineer who briefly played semi-professional football, and his wife, Sophie.
+Bruce Stanley Kovner was born in February 1945 in New York City's Brooklyn borough to Jewish parents Isidore Kovner, an engineer who briefly played semi-professional football, and his wife, Sophie.
 Kovner spent his early years in the Borough Park section of Brooklyn with his parents and three siblings before the family relocated to suburban Los Angeles in 1953.
 Early on, he was a high achiever, becoming a Merit Scholar.
 He was the student-body president of Van Nuys High School at 16, and an accomplished basketball player and pianist.

 Kovner went to Harvard College starting in 1962, a time marred by the hanging suicide of his mother back in his family's Van Nuys home in 1965.
-Nonetheless, he was considered a good student and was well liked by his classmates.
-Kovner stayed at Harvard, studying political economy at the John F. Kennedy School of Government, notably under prominent conservative scholar Edward C. Banfield.
+Nonetheless, he was considered a good student and well liked by classmates.
+Kovner stayed at Harvard, studying political economy at the John F. Kennedy School of Government.

-Kovner did not finish his Ph.D., but continued his studies at Harvard's John F. Kennedy School of Government until 1970.
+Kovner did not finish his Ph.D., but continued his studies until 1970.
 Over the next few years, he engaged in a number of eclectic efforts; he worked on political campaigns, studied the harpsichord, was a writer, and a cab driver.
 It was during the latter occupation, not long after his marriage to now ex-wife Sarah Peter, that he discovered commodities trading.

 Investment career

 Kovner's first trade was in 1977 for $3,000, borrowed against his MasterCard, in soybean futures contracts.
 Realizing growth to $40,000, he then watched the contract drop to $23,000 before selling.
 He later claimed that this first, nerve-racking trade taught him the importance of risk management.

 In his eventual role as a trader under Michael Marcus at Commodities Corporation (now part of Goldman Sachs), he purportedly made millions and gained widespread respect as an objective and sober trader.
-This ultimately led to the establishment of Caxton Associates, in 1983, which at its peak managed over $14B in capital and has been closed to new investors since 1992.
+This ultimately led to the establishment of Caxton Associates, in 1983, which at its peak managed over $14 billion in capital and has been closed to new investors since 1992.
 Kovner was a director of Synta Pharmaceuticals from 2002 to 2016.

 In September 2011, Kovner announced his retirement from his position as CEO at Caxton, succeeded by Andrew Law.

 Kovner established CAM Capital in January 2012 to manage his investment, trading, and business activities.